wp:paragraph

 This tiny three-letter acronym has become ubiquitous in digital communication, but its meaning isn’t always obvious to everyone.

-What Does LMK Stand For?
+What Does LMK Mean?

 LMK stands for “Let Me Know.”
 Simple as that!
 It’s a quick way to request information or feedback from someone.